paulnorthrop/lite/cran-comments.md

 0 errors | 0 warnings | 0 notes

-win-builder flags 5 possibly misspelled words in DESCRIPTION
+win-builder: I think that the 5 possibly misspelled words are OK and the 2 possibly invalid https://doi.org URLs seem to be correct

 ## Test environments